AmmarMenda/shellMPVplayer/README.md

-This is a very simple bash script which randomly picks a file from a list of files and than plays them through mpv The purpose for this script is not to replace a music player but extend the utility of mpv
+This is a very simple bash script which randomly picks a file from a list of files and than plays them through mpv All shell scripts are modules of a music player
+Will be merged into a  CMD player for MPC=V